 You can watch these cetaceans feed in Canada and North America, but if you want some really intimate whale watching encounters the best place to see them (above and below the surface) is when they are breeding and have had their young.
-In places like the Kingdom of Tonga, Australia, the Dominican Republic, Hawaii and Mexico you can watch this animals in the wild as they nurture their calves and enjoy the warmer temperatures of the water.
+In places like the Kingdom of Tonga, Australia, the Dominican Republic, Hawaii and Mexico you can watch these animals in the wild as they nurture their calves and enjoy the warmer temperatures of the water.

 Dwarf Minke Whales